A Dance with Dragons: The North

 In the North, Roose Bolton has overthrown House Stark and assumed authority as the Warden of the North after allying with House Frey.
 Much of the region is occupied by Ironborn invaders.
-Under Jon Snow's advice, Stannis wins the support of northern mountain clans by pledging to recapture Winterfell and fighting off the Ironborn.
+Following Jon Snow's advice, Stannis wins the support of Northern mountain clans by pledging to recapture Winterfell and fighting off the Ironborn.
 With their support, Stannis captures Asha Greyjoy, Victarion's niece, and marches his forces toward Winterfell to attack the Boltons, but his advance is halted by heavy snowstorms.

-Stannis's advisor Davos Seaworth is sent to win the support of the wealthy lord Wyman Manderly, who pretends to execute Davos to curry favor with the Lannister regime that controls the Iron Throne.
-In a secret meeting, Manderly tells Davos that he and other Northern vassals intend to feign submission to the Boltons and Lannisters while plotting revenge for Robb Stark's death and the restoration of Stark rule.
+Stannis's advisor, Davos Seaworth, is sent to win the support of the wealthy lord Wyman Manderly, who pretends to execute Davos to curry favor with the Lannister regime that controls the Iron Throne.
+In a secret meeting, Manderly tells Davos that he and other Northern vassals intend to feign submission to the Boltons and Lannisters while plotting the restoration of Stark rule and revenge for Robb Stark's death.
 Revealing to Davos that young Rickon Stark is in hiding on the remote island of Skagos, Manderly pledges to support Stannis if Davos can retrieve Rickon and unite the Starks' supporters around him.

-Theon Greyjoy is a prisoner of the Boltons, and is mutilated and tortured by Roose's sadistic son Ramsay, who renames Theon "Reek".
-To cement his rule over the North, Roose has Ramsay supposedly married to Arya Stark, but the girl is actually Jeyne Poole, a friend of Arya's sister Sansa, who is forced to impersonate Arya and is physically and sexually tormented by Ramsay.
-A disguised Mance Rayder arrives at Winterfell and enlists Theon to help him free the false Arya.
-Meanwhile tensions are high in Winterfell, with Manderly suspected of murdering three Freys who came to White Harbor, and other deaths happening around Winterfell.
+Theon Greyjoy is a prisoner of the Boltons and is mutilated and tortured by Roose's sadistic son Ramsay, who renames Theon "Reek".
+To cement his rule over the North, Roose has Ramsay supposedly married to Arya Stark, but the girl is actually Jeyne Poole, a friend of Arya's sister, Sansa; Jeyne is forced to impersonate Arya and is physically and sexually tormented by Ramsay.
+Disguised, Mance Rayder arrives at Winterfell and enlists Theon to help him free the false Arya.
+Meanwhile, tensions are high in Winterfell, with Manderly suspected of murdering three Freys who came to White Harbor, and other deaths happening around Winterfell.
 Theon and Jeyne escape, leaping from the castle wall into the snow to be captured by Stannis's forces.